rowcased/rowcased.github.io/alternate_page.md

 <!-- <img src="images/grass pile.JPG"/> -->

 ### 4. Moderator

+moderator; in providing maintenance to kata, ranking beta submissions, and guiding new users.

 Because rank, did stuff... in answering questions and repairing issues with faulty kata Here I am going into detail about what it means to be a moderator on Codewars.
 There is no pay, but the hours are good.
 I have no real authority, although I do have the power to make some changes.
 I like that I have earned the ability to alter things on the website, so I respect that power and tread very carefully.